Around 6,000,000 traffic accidents occur in the USA every year.

 Many companies include it in their rental contract price.
 However, not all do, so be sure to check with your rental company when getting a vehicle.
 CDW comes with an agreed amount of excess that you would be expected to pay in the event of an accident.

 Each rental company’s contract is different regarding what their CDW insurance covers.
 You must carefully read any car rental insurance policy before you sign it to fully understand what you will have to pay for outside the contract.

 It often does not cover tire damage, damage to locks or loss of keys, damage to windows and upholstery, and any damage caused by using the wrong fuel type in the vehicle.

-A step up from CDW, Super Collision Damage Waiver, or SCDW is the next level of insurance.
+A Super Collision Damage Waiver, or SCDW is the next level of insurance.
 This car rental insurance features the ability to eliminate your excess entirely or reduce it.
 You will need to check with your rental company for the specific offerings.

 SCDW covers all of the elements that CDW does not, so if you are involved in an accident, you should not have to pay anything for the damage with no excess.

 Personal Accident Insurance

 Sometimes known as Occupant Insurance, Personal Accident Insurance or PAI is optional extra insurance that you can take to cover passengers in the event of injury or death.

 Sometimes this level of coverage will also include reimbursement for personal items lost or stolen from within a car’s trunk.

 What Does Car Rental Insurance Cover?